wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 > [AZURE.NOTE] Information stored in **table storage** or **blob  storage** can only be accessed using a storage client or an application that can directly work with these storage systems.
 For example, Visual Studio 2013 contains a Storage Explorer that can be used to explore table or blob storage, and HDInsight can access data stored in blob storage.
 You can also write an application that accesses Azure Storage by using one of the [Azure SDKs](/downloads/#).

 > [AZURE.NOTE] Diagnostics can also be enabled from Azure PowerShell using the **Set-AzureWebsite** cmdlet.
-If you have not installed Azure PowerShell, or have not configured it to use your Azure Subscription, see [How to Use Azure PowerShell](/documentation/articles/install-configure-powershell/).
+If you have not installed Azure PowerShell, or have not configured it to use your Azure Subscription, see [How to Use Azure PowerShell](/documentation/articles/powershell-install-configure/).

 ##<a name="download"></a> How to: Download logs

-Diagnostic information stored to the web app file system can be accessed directly using FTP.
+Diagnostic information stored to the web site file system can be accessed directly using FTP.
 It can also be downloaded as a Zip archive using Azure PowerShell or the Azure Command-Line Interface.

 The directory structure that the logs are stored in is as follows: